 … & /, what truly astonished Louis Nowra in his recent review of Contemporary Australian Poetry[i] was that most of the poets in that collection although living and working in the city, perversely turned their backs on the urban environment.
 Not so Pam Brown, whose 2015 collection of verse Missing up[ii] distinctly interprets traces of the city, the title of each piece effortlessly incorporated into a notational verse structure.
 Written over three years, this corpus is urbane, parochial, (“disliking Bondi Junction”, 145) and self-deprecating.
 Brown’s collection is multifocal, irreverent (“the dolt in residence” 93) and cacophonous,

-& a shrieking siren
+on the street& a shrieking siren

 en route to rescue